simdjson/simdjson/doc/ondemand.md

   ondemand::object top = doc.get_object();

   // Find the field statuses by:
   // 1.
 Check whether the object is empty (check for }).
-(TODO we don't really need to do this unless the key lookup fails!)
+(We do not really need to do this unless the key lookup fails!)
   // 2.
-Check if we're at the field by looking for the string "statuses".
+Check if we're at the field by looking for the string "statuses" using byte-by-byte comparison.
   // 3.
 Validate that there is a `:` after it. auto tweets_field = top["statuses"];